You're logged in as |

 Common Core

-Careers in Psychology and related fields requires familiarity with statistics.
+Careers in Psychology and related fields require familiarity with statistics.
 Therefore, the Psychology concentration requires a course in Quantitative Methods (CPSY 0900).
 CPSY 0900 is a prerequisite for research methods and laboratory courses, so concentrators should plan to take this course by their fourth semester.
 Students may substitute for CPSY 0900 a comparable statistics course taught in another department, with the approval of a Psychology concentration advisor.
 Consult with a concentration advisor for details.
 The department does not grant concentration credit for AP Statistics, regardless of score.
+We strongly recommend fulfilling the statistics requirement as a sophomore.

 Foundation

 To provide students with a solid foundation of knowledge in their area of concentration, the Psychology concentration requires five foundation courses, representing core areas of Psychology as a science.
 Foundation courses are all numbered below the 1000 level.
-List of approved foundation courses are posted on the CPSY undergraduate page.
+The list of approved foundation courses is posted on the CPSY undergraduate page.
 CPSY courses above the 1000 level and courses in other departments, at any level, cannot be used to satisfy foundation requirements.

 Electives

 Concentrators will select four additional courses that examine in greater depth topics of special interest to them.
 The CPSY courses designed to count as electives will often have foundation courses as prerequisites.
 Electives can be chosen from laboratory courses, lecture courses, or seminars.
-At least two electives should be at the 1000 level.
+At least two electives should be at the 1000 level in the CPSY department.
 In addition, students may choose up to two courses outside of CPSY (preferably at the 1000 level) as electives.
 Electives should fit into a coherent intellectual theme, and should be chosen in consultation with a concentration advisor.

 Requirements Specific for the Sc.B. degree